adarshbalu/covid_track/README.md

 Covid-19 Track tracks the active, recovered and deaths due to corona virus all over the world and updates daily.

-This android application allows you to select different countries to obtain the results seperately with graphical visualisations .
+This Mobile application allows you to select different countries to obtain the results seperately with graphical visualisations.

 ## Features